The Briscoe Museum

-As one of the newest cultural jewels of the San Antonio River Walk, The Briscoe Western Art Museum is a must-see stop for fans of the history, culture and art of the American West.
-Housed in the restored historic former San Antonio Public Library building, The Briscoe offers a permanent collection of Western art and artifacts, displayed in nine galleries reflecting themes of movement, work, conflict and opportunity — key elements in the rich history of the American West.
+As one of the newest cultural jewels of the San Antonio River Walk, The Briscoe Museum Western Art is a must-see stop for fans of the history, culture and art of the American West.
+Housed in the restored historic former San Antonio Public Library building, The Briscoe Museum offers a permanent collection of Western art and artifacts, displayed in nine galleries reflecting themes of movement, work, conflict and opportunity — key elements in the rich history of the American West.

 Named in honor of the late Texas Gov. Dolph Briscoe Jr. and his wife, Janey, the museum opened in the fall of 2013.